abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

 The `<NavigationProperty>` element is used to define a property inside of a JSON object that provides a link to another resource within the service.
 It provides the name of the property and the data type of the resource it links.

-In the CSDL sample shown below, a NavigationProperty named `Thermal` is defined, and the the data type of the resource it links will follow the `Thermal.Thermal` definition.
+In the CSDL sample shown below, a NavigationProperty named `Thermal` is defined, and  the data type of the resource it links will follow the `Thermal.Thermal` definition.

 CSDL sample: